Robert Adam at Hatchlands Park

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Explore the early work of Robert Adam at Hatchlands Park.
-Our interior is the earliest documented work in an English country house by the celebrated Scottish neoclassical architect, interior designer and furniture designer.
+The interior at Hatchlands Park is the earliest documented work in an English country house by Robert Adam, the celebrated Scottish neoclassical architect, interior designer and furniture designer.

-Our Saloon is perhaps the first of Adam’s great salons, originally conceived as a dining room it now serves as a picture gallery for the Cobbe collection.
-Adam’s influence in this room is unmistakeable, particularly in the beautifully detailed plasterwork of the ceiling, which was likely to have been inspired by the Roman stucco seen by Adam on his tour of France and Italy in 1754.
+Particularly fine examples of Adam’s work include our plasterwork ceilings in the library and staircase hall and the fireplace and ceiling in our saloon.
+The saloon is amongst the first of Adam’s great rooms, his influence is unmistakeable.
+Originally conceived as a dining room it now serves as a picture gallery for the Cobbe Collection.
+The beautifully detailed plasterwork of the ceiling is likely to have been directly inspired by the Roman stucco Adam had studied on his Grand Tour.

-Robert Adam was elected a member of the Royal Society of Arts in 1758 and of the Society of Antiquaries in 1761.
-In the same year as he was appointed architect of the Kings Works, the body that oversaw the building of royal castles and residences.
+The Adam brothers rejected Palladianism as ponderous, instead focussing on movement in their architecture and citing Kedleston Hall in Derbyshire as the outstanding example of their work.
+Robert quickly became one of the foremost architects of his day; he was elected a member of the Royal Society of Arts in 1758 and of the Society of Antiquaries in 1761.
+In the same year he was appointed architect of the Kings Works, the body that oversaw the building of royal castles and residences.

-He went on to design many wonderful buildings including the City Chambers in Edinburgh, Kedleston Hall in Derbyshire, Pulteney Bridge in Bath and the Trades Hall in Glasgow.
-He was also responsible for the renovation of the interior of Sir Christopher Wren’s masterpiece the Theatre Royal Drury Lane.
+He went on to design many wonderful buildings including the City Chambers in Edinburgh, Pulteney Bridge in Bath and the Trades Hall in Glasgow.
+He was also responsible for renovating the interior of Sir Christopher Wren’s Theatre Royal, Drury Lane.